Subcontractors and Suppliers

 (ii) if the Governing Law is the Law of New South Wales, then the Building and Construction Industry Security of Payment Act 1999 (NSW);

-(iii) if the Governing Law is the Law of Queensland, then the Building and Construction Industry Payments Act 2004 (Qld);
+(iii) if the Governing Law is the Law of Queensland, then the Building Industry Fairness (Security of Payment) Act 2017

 (iv) if the Governing Law is the Law of Tasmania, then the Building and Construction Industry Security of Payment Act 2009 (Tas);